Root Rot on Miniature Roses

 Prolonged waterlogged soil

-The consistent moisture roses do genuinely benefit from has a narrow upper limit that's easy to cross without noticing, since a compost-rich mix holds water so well that soil can look and feel appropriately moist on the surface while the deeper root zone stays fully saturated and oxygen-starved for days at a stretch.
+The consistent moisture roses do genuinely benefit from has a narrow upper limit that's easy to cross without noticing, since a compost-rich mix holds water so well that soil can look and feel appropriately moist on the surface while the deeper root zone stays fully saturated and oxygen-starved for days at a stretch, well past the point the roots can tolerate.

 Overwatering during a period of insufficient light

-A plant not getting enough light uses water more slowly, so continued regular watering can waterlog the soil around roots that aren't drawing up moisture as quickly as they would in ideal bright conditions.
+A plant not getting enough light uses water more slowly, so continued regular watering can waterlog the soil around roots that aren't drawing up moisture as quickly as they would in ideal bright conditions, and this mismatch between watering habit and actual plant demand is one of the most common quiet routes into root rot.

 How to Fix It